 All 4 members of SC-appointed panel have supported farm laws: Who are they?

-All 4 members of SC-appointed panel support farm laws: Who are they?

 New Delhi, Jan 12: In a bid to resolve the deadlock over farmers' agitation against three farm laws the Supreme Court on set up a committee comprising experts to hear the parties and understand the ground situation.